Karla Gallina, BS, PWS, CERP

-Mr. Walker received a Bachelor of Applied Science in environmental conservation, a Certificate in wetland delineation, and a Certificate in environmental conservation studies from Skagit Valley College.
-He has experience performing native and non-native plant identification and monitoring, soil analysis, biostatistical analysis, putting together monitoring reports, writing scientific papers, grant writing, and mapping using GIS.
-Mr. Walker has been a member of the ATSI team since March 2020 as an Associate Biologist.
+Mr. Walker received a Bachelor of Applied Science in environmental conservation, Certificate in wetland delineation, and Certificate in environmental conservation studies from Skagit Valley College.
+He has experience performing native and non-native plant identification and monitoring, soil analysis, biostatistical analysis, writing monitoring reports, scientific papers, and grants, and mapping using GIS.
+Mr. Walker joined the ATSI team in March 2020 as an Associate Biologist.

 - 2017-Present: Skagit Land Trust

 - 2017: Fidalgo Shoreline Academy, Anacortes, WA